 Most players, including myself, agree that the atmosphere and the feel of playing live dealer roulette are superior to simply placing bets on spins of a computer-generated wheel.

-On the same note, it’s very difficult to find a roulette table at a brick-and-mortar casino that uses French rules.
+On the same note, finding a roulette table at a brick-and-mortar casino that uses French rules is very difficult.

 I believe playing live dealer French roulette online is simply the best choice.